Afganistan flag Afganistan: Panorama econòmic

 Economic indicators

-Afghanistan is one of the poorest countries in the world, with a GDP per capita (PPP) of around USD 1,673 (World Bank – latest data available).
+Afghanistan is one of the poorest countries in the world, with a GDP per capita (PPP) of around USD 1,992 (World Bank – latest data available).
 The population faces unemployment, poor sanitary conditions, weak basic infrastructures (health, water, electricity), and insecurity.
-According to the World Bank database, the 2022 unemployment rate was equal to 14.1% of the total labor force (up by 2 percentage points year-on-year); however, it should be noted that the undeclared employment rate is higher.
+According to the World Bank database, the 2023 unemployment rate was equal to 14% of the total labour force; however, it should be noted that the undeclared employment rate is higher.
 Although an Afghan middle class had begun to emerge - primarily composed of expatriates who grew up in Iran or Pakistan - they tend to be discouraged by the economic and political situation in the country.
 As such, immigration to Western countries increased significantly in recent years and constitutes a major risk for the country's long-term development.
-Moreover, the restriction of women's employment imposed by the Taliban may inflict an additional economic loss estimated between 3 and 5% of GDP (Coface).
-According to the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA), 15.8 million people are faced with acute hunger, including 6 million people at emergency levels.
-Fragile economic conditions are anticipated to persist, exacerbating acute food insecurity in 2024.
-The humanitarian response plan for Afghanistan in 2024 necessitates USD 3.06 billion to deliver aid to 17.3 million individuals.
+Moreover, the restriction on women's employment imposed by the Taliban may inflict an additional economic loss.
+According to the latest estimates from the World Bank, monetary poverty stands at 48.3%, marking a 4-percentage point decrease compared to 2020.
+Poverty in urban areas continues to rise, driven by a lack of quality job opportunities.
+In contrast, improvements in security, better access to markets, and a strong agriculture season have contributed to a reduction in poverty in rural areas.

 Monetary indicators 20162017201820192020